idra-lab/idra-lab.github.io/content/authors/leonardorossi/_index.md

 ---
 # Display name
-title: Davide De Martini
+title: Leonardo Rossi

 # Full name (for SEO)
-first_name: Davide
+first_name: Leonardo
-last_name: De Martini
+last_name: Rossi

 # Username (this should match the folder name)
 authors:
-  - davidedemartini
+  - leonardorossi

 # Is this the primary user of the site?
 superuser: false